18.3 The String Type

 • Encoding Ambiguity: C strings lack inherent encoding information.
 They might be ASCII, Latin-1, UTF-8, or another encoding depending on context and platform.
 Rust’s String/&str guarantee UTF-8.

 • Length Calculation: Finding the length of a C string (strlen) requires scanning for the null terminator (\0), an O(n) operation.
-Rust’s String stores its byte length, making len() an O(1) operation. &str also includes the length.
+Rust’s String stores its byte length, making len() an O(1) operation. &str also includes the length as part of its fat pointer.

 • Memory Management: Manual allocation, resizing (malloc/realloc), and copying (strcpy/strcat) in C are common sources of buffer overflows and memory leaks.
 Rust’s String handles memory automatically and safely.